if you're tired of london, you're tired of life | look | i-D

 Kiran wears hoodie Molly Goddard.
 Dress Louis Vuitton.
 Shawl Ashish.
 Scarf River Island.
 Scarf and tights Stylist's own.
 Shoes Marc Jacobs.
 Chawntell wears Top Baserange.
 Trousers Hermes.
 Skirt National Theatre Costume Hire.
 Socks and shoes stylist's own.

 Kiran wears shirt Andreas Kronthaler for Vivienne Westwood.
 Dress (worn underneath) National Theatre Costume Hire.
 Hat Le Kilt.
-Jewellery Ashish.
+Jewelry Ashish.

 Chawntell wears top Baserange.
 Trousers Hermes.
 Skirt National Theatre Costume Hire.
 Socks and shoes stylist's own.